Is Cloudflare not sending WordPress emails? Or are you seeing server timeouts when using SMTP to send email?

 Do I Need to Create a PTR Record in Cloudflare?

 No. PTR records are helpful for reverse DNS lookups, but you don’t usually need to create them.
 PTR records are normally handled by whoever manages your mail server.
-In most cases, this will be your web hosting company.
+In most cases, this will be your web hosting company or email provider.

 Do I Need to Use the Cloudflare WordPress Plugin for SMTP?